How to Get Certified with ESL Certification

 If you want to teach in Asia, most countries require a Bachelor’s degree.
 That means if you want to teach in some of the highest-paying TEFL destinations such as Japan, South Korea, and China, you’ll need a Bachelor’s degree.

 Asia hires the most English teachers compared to any other continent.
 According to our study on 13,000 ESL jobs, a whopping 41% of global TEFL job postings were for China.
-Based on these job postings, 64% of them preferred or required them to have a TESOL or TEFL certification.
+Based on these job postings, 64% of them preferred or required to have a TESOL or TEFL certification.

 One of the disadvantages of working and teaching here is a lack of online job advertisements.
-There are not as many job postings compared in Asia, and it’s not uncommon to have to be already in your chosen country and knock at a couple of doors.
+There are not as many job postings compared to in Asia, and it’s not uncommon to have to be already in your chosen country and knock at a couple of doors.

 Even though wages are higher than the national average, you won’t be able to save a significant amount of money.
 This is partly because schools don’t cover housing and flights.
 Although it’s recommended to have a degree, one of the advantages is that you can teach English here without one.
+You can also try out Maximo Nivel to get started teaching today.

 Europe is a bit of a unique situation in TEFL because it can vary significantly from country to country.
 Any resident part of the European Union has options to teach English in Europe even without a degree.